 Language: Zulu, Xhosa, Afrikaans, and English

-What to do: Cape Town is incredibly versatile for having so many activities all in one place.
-If you’re in the mood to explore the cities and beaches, Cape Town has plenty of historical importance to keep anyone interested.
-You can’t leave without hiking Table Mountain to get a 360 view of the beautiful city.
-For the person in the mood for a safari in Hazyview and surfing off the coast of Durban, the perfect time to visit is during the summer – so get your summer plans in order to even see penguins on the beach!
+What to do: Cape Town is has an incredibly versatile range of activities to choose from.
+If you’re in the mood to explore the city, Cape Town has plenty of historical areas to keep you interested.
+You can’t leave without hiking Table Mountain to get a 360 view of the beautiful city and coastline.
+If you'd like to experience a safari, there's one nearby in Hazyview.
+If you prefer surfing, you can head to Durban-- and you may even see penguins on the beach!
 Cape Town is also known for its wine in Stellenbosch, Paarl, and Franschhoek, which is best enjoyed from November to April.

-Where to eat: With so much wildlife around South Africa, your trip would not be complete without enjoying Bunny Chow, which is Malay-style chicken or lamb curry, and game meat at several restaurants that will cook up a crocodile for you.
-Your vacation must include a trip to The Backyard Grill, which serves up South African barbeque, or Braai.
-It’s the only way to really taste South African culture and high-quality meat.
+Where to eat: Truly a foodie's paradise, there are plenty of restaurants to try in Cape Town.
+Your trip would not be complete without enjoying Bunny Chow, which is Malay-style chicken or lamb curry, or game meat at several restaurants that will cook up a crocodile for you.
+If you can, include a trip to The Backyard Grill, which serves up South African barbeque, or Braai.
+It’s the only way to really taste South African cooking.

-What to bring: If you’re planning on hiking, bring appropriate shoes to make sure you don’t get hurt climbing Table Mountain in just flip flops.
+What to bring: If you’re planning on hiking, bring appropriate shoes to make sure you don’t get hurt climbing Table Mountain.
 Due to Cape Town’s proximity to the equator, you’ll need sunglasses and sunscreen more than you think.
-For those planning on surfing, bring your favorite bathing suit and above all else, a camera to well-document your vacation in Cape Town.
+For those planning on surfing, bring your favorite bathing suit and above all else, a camera to document your incredible vacation.

 Palaces, ruins, and temples, oh my!
 Thailand is not only exotic, but full of wonder as one of the most interesting countries in Asia.
-Explore the food culture, learn about the historical dynasties, and vibrant nightlife that make up Thailand.
-With its many islands to tour through, the question won’t be “what to do” but “how do we do it all while we’re here.”
+Explore the food culture, learn about the Thai history, or enjoy the vibrant nightlife that Thailand is famous for.
+With many islands to tour through, the question isn’t be “what to do” but “how do we do it all?”

-Where to eat: Thailand boasts its culinary scene – and for good reason.
-When you’re not exploring the street food and night markets in Thailand, enjoy fine dining at La Table de Tee; the restaurant was recently voted the Top 10 Best Restaurants in Bangkok.
+Where to eat: Thailand boasts a spectacular culinary scene – when you’re not exploring the street food and night markets, enjoy fine dining at La Table de Tee.
+Recently voted the Top Restaurant in Bangkok, its Franco-Thai cuisine changes daily, so you'll always find something new and delicious.
 Fun fact: Thai food is eaten with a fork in your left hand and a spoon in your hand right, so start practicing your etiquette.

 What to bring: Due to Thailand’s culture of taking off one’s shoes before entering a temple, someone’s house, or even a café, packing slip-on shoes is a must.
-Other than that, pack your warm weather clothes, and even a swim suit or two for your trip to the Phi Phi Islands.
-Don’t forget your bug spray and even a rain jacket in case Thailand’s weather decides to rain during your trip.
+Other than that, pack your warm weather clothes, and a swim suit or two for your trip to the Phi Phi Islands.

 Easter Island, Chile

-If your goal when traveling is to go where no one else has, then Easter Island in Chile is your answer.
+If your goal when traveling is to go where no one else does, then Easter Island is your answer.
 Famous for its monumental Moai statues, the island has been a World Heritage Site since 1995.
 Easter Island is one of the most remote inhabited islands in the world – and the next stop on your travel bucket list.

 Hotel: When on an island, the only appropriate place to stay is in a cabana or a bungalow.
-Stay right on the beach at the Te Ngahu Bungalows to start your day overlooking the water and ending your day with breathtaking sunsets from the comforts of your balcony.
-If cabanas are more your style, then Cabañas Tautira is your solution.
-Stay only three minutes away from the beach surrounded by gardens.
-Here, you’ll have easy access to restaurants, cafes, and pubs that make up the ambiance of Easter Island.
+Stay right on the beach at the Te Ngahu Bungalows allows you to wake up with a waterfront view, and end your day with a spectacular sunset on your own private balcony.
+If cabanas are more your style, then Cabañas Tautira is the solution.
+Only three minutes away from the beach and surrounded by gardens, you have easy access to all of the restaurants, cafes, and pubs.

 What to do: Easter Island is home to multiple beaches and volcanoes, but its main treasure is the Ahu Tongariki.
 These famous statues face the sunset during the Summer Solstice and seeing them during the sunrise is a real treat, even if it means waking up extra early.
-Although an earthquake caused the statues to topple in 1960, the statues have been restored and they’re ready for you!
+Although an earthquake caused the statues to topple in 1960, the statues have been restored to their former glory.

-What to bring: Bring your hiking shoes and sandals for the ability to enjoy hiking the terrain and still laying by the beach.
-Easter Island boasts its tropical climate, so pack accordingly.
-The weather always gets a little chilly at night, so a sweater might be your best friend on the trip.
+What to bring: Bring your hiking shoes and sandals to enjoy all that the island has to offer.
+Easter Island boasts its tropical climate, so pack accordingly, though the nights get a little chilly, so a sweater might be your best friend.

 Take the time to visit the smallest Asian country with a big reputation – the Maldives.
-Made up of 1,000 coral islands, the Maldives have an incredible fish market with beaches, lagoons, and reefs to match with it.
-Be prepared to relax by the water and indulge in all the seafood your heart wants.
+Made up of 1,000 coral islands, the Maldives have an incredible lanscape with beaches, lagoons, and reefs everywhere.
+Be prepared to relax by the water and indulge in all the seafood your heart desires.

-Hotel: The best place to stay in the Maldives has to be Gili Lankanfushi for its romance and privacy – it’s the #1 Luxury Resort in Asia and incredibly tucked away on a private island.
-Get ready to wine and dine right above waters that are so clear, you’ll need to swim in it to believe it.
-Relax at the spa or go on an excursion to explore the underwater world of the Maldives; trust me, you’ll enjoy all of it.
+Hotel: The best place to stay in the Maldives has to be Gili Lankanfushi for its romance and privacy – it’s the #1 Luxury Resort in Asia, tucked away on a private island.
+Get ready to wine and dine right above waters that are so clear, you’ll need to swim in them to believe it.
+Relax at the spa or go on an excursion and explore the underwater world of the Maldives-- you’ll love all of it.

-What to do: Due to its many islands, the number one thing to enjoy at the Maldives is all the snorkeling to do and the beaches to tan on.
+What to do: Due to its many islands, the number one thing to enjoy in the Maldives is snorkeling.
 Pick from Maafushi, Meeru Island, or Hulhumalé – or visit them all!
 At Ari Atoll, you’ll be able to see manta rays and even whale sharks on your scuba diving trip.
 By the end of your trip, you might consider living on land an underwhelming experience.

-Where to eat: For a place that boasts its underwater world, it is only applicable to eat there too.
-Enter Ithaa Undersea Restaurant for an experience like no other.
+Where to eat: Go to Ithaa Undersea Restaurant for an experience like no other.
 It has been rated as “the most beautiful restaurant in the world” by the New York Daily News and it’s not surprising.
 Here, you can dine inside a tank where the fish swim above you in a 180-degree see-through glass.

 What to bring: Swim suits, swim suits, swim suits!
-The Maldives is all about its water adventures, so bring enough swim suits to enjoy it all.
-However, the Maldives is also a Muslim country so when you’re not in the water, make sure to dress conservatively out of respect.
+The Maldives is all about water adventures, so bring enough swim suits to enjoy them all.
+However, the Maldives are also a Muslim country, so when you’re not in the water, make sure to dress conservatively out of respect.